wendahere/GoGetter/Journal.md

 ### Thursday 17/12/2020

+Allen and Wen Da machined out the sandwich design together.
+At the same time, Allen took a wider angle bar from the workshop as well.Once the sandwich design is finished, they head back to the lab to test out the different solutions.

+Wen Da also suggested
 Allen realised that his design for dispensing function had issues, the spring would push itself off.
 Wen Da and Allen brainstormed for solution and came up with a simple solution of adding laser cut acrylic.

 Reynard worked on his SQL.
 He currently as 1 query to add up all the collection of tier prizes.